mcgarrdg/UMLGenerator/README.md

 Milestone 2:
 The design of our tool didn't really change much from milestone one to milestone two.
 One class was added, the methodVisitor class.
 This class allowed us to look through the code of methods to help with uses arrows.
+Sadly, we couldn't get it to work how we wanted, so it doesn't really do anything.